Fresh | Affordable | LOCAL

 11:00am - 3:00pm

 The DSU Market offers a weekly Food Box that features a mix of seasonal produce to inspire your meals and introduce you to wonderful local fruits and vegetables.
-Boxes are pre-ordered weekly by 10AM Thursday with two pick-up locations and an option of delivery to anywhere on the Halifax Peninsula the following Tuesday.
+Boxes are pre-ordered weekly by 10AM Thursday with two pick-up locations on the following Tuesday (SUB) or Wednesday (Sexton).